bookofproofs/bookofproofs.github.io/_sources/history/19th-century/aiyar.md

 ### Mathematical Profile (Excerpt):
 * We, however, will refer to him as Ramaswami throughout this biography.
-* His paternal grandfather, S Ramaswami Aiyar, had the degree of B.A. and became a District Collector of Coimbatore.
-* Ramaswami Aiyar's father died in 1872, when his young son was only around six months old.
-* Ramaswami Aiyar was bought up by one of his uncles, R Ramachandra Aiyar, who was an Executive Magistrate.
-* The pial schools, or tinnai schools, were places where the children were taught to repeat verses without understanding their meaning and pupils learnt little except how to read and write.
 * He was often found pouring over his books, while his companions were engaged in play and amusing themselves.
-* Ramaswami then began studying at Coimbatore college where he was taught mathematics by R Krishna Aiyar, another of his uncles.
-* Ramaswami then studied at Presidency College, Madras, graduating in 1890 with a B.A.
-Although he wanted to continue his education at this point, because of the poor financial circumstances of his family, he had to accept a poorly paid position as clerk in the Collectorate of the Indian Administrative Service.
 * The Editor of the Educational Times addressed him as "Professor Ramaswami", judging from his contributions that he should be a College Professor.
 * This title of 'Professor' stuck to him ever afterwards.
 * In 1893 Ramaswami was awarded a Master's Degree and in August 1894 he sat the Mysore Civil Service Examination along with his friend C Hanumantha Rao, also a graduate of Presidency College, Madras.